geochrist/dctk/INSTALL-TAU2023.md

   Multiple subdirectories will appear.

-  No need to compile, but you may want to test your download.
+  Follow instructions in the README.md to compile.
-  Follow instructions in the README.md.
+  (It is required to compile for dctk to be able to access the code base.)

 ### yaml-cpp